mathuin/pyment/README.md

 Pyment now runs on Django 1.5.1.
 This required minimal changes to the codebase, which is now PEP8-compliant except for line length.

 There is a new meadery app which manages ingredients, recipes, and batches.
 My standard recipe template is implied here, with specific ingredients or sets of ingredients included as appropriate.
 Individual ingredients can be defined as 'natural' or having a particular appellation.
 Batches are created from recipes with the recipe template values copied over.
 Recipes can in turn be created from batches as well.
 Recipes include projected original and final gravities as well as estimated volumes.
-Products can be created from batches, but label printing is not yet supported.
+Products can be created from batches, and simple labels can be generated from batches.

 An inventory management system has been implemented, including support for multiple warehouses and picklists.
 A number of management commands have been added to facilitate capacity management and to aid in adding new product in bulk.
 Drill-down capability is now available on the admin site from warehouse to crate as well as a few other places.